2019 CPBL Season

 The winner of each half-season will play a best-of-seven series in the Taiwan Series.
 If the same team clinches both first and second-half seasons, then this team is awarded one win to start the Taiwan Series and will play against the winner from the wild card series.

-First Team Roster
+First Team, Farm Team

 A typical CPBL organisation will have a first team and a farm team with a total of 55 to 60 players in the organisation.
+Players sent down to the farm team must remain for at least ten days before they can be called up again.

 August 31 is the trade deadline and the last day to register foreign players for the remaining of the season.
 Any players acquired after the trade deadline are not eligible to play in the post-season games.